On Closed-Form Expressions for the Fisher-Rao Distance: Introduction

 Unfortunately, finding the Fisher--Rao distance between two distributions in a statistical manifold usually is a non-trivial task, since it involves finding the minimising geodesics, potentially by solving the geodesics differential equations~\eqref{eq:geodesic-diff-eq}, and then evaluating the integral in~\eqref{eq:curve-length}.
 In the case of one-dimensional manifolds, i.e., those which are parametrised by a single real number, computing the Fisher--Rao distance is easier, since the geodesics are immediately given.
 In such cases, the Fisher matrix $G(\xi) = [g_{11}(\xi)]$ contains a single element (also called \emph{Fisher information}).
 Given two parameters $\xi_1$ and $\xi_2$, there is only one path joining them, whose length does not depend on the chosen parametrisation.
 In particular, we can consider the arc length parametrisation $\xi(t) = t$, with $t \in \left[ \xi_1, \xi_2 \right]$, so that $\big|\dot{\xi}(t)\big| = 1$.
 Thus the expression for the length of the curve $\gamma(t) = (\varphi \circ \xi)(t)$ in~\eqref{eq:curve-length} becomes

 and the Fisher--Rao distance between distributions parametrised by $\xi_1$ and $\xi_2$ is

-For higher-dimensional manifolds, the techniques to find the geodesics and the Fisher--Rao distance consist in directly solving the geodesics differential equations, or in doing an analogy with other well-known geometry (e.g., spherical, hyperbolic), as we shall see in the next sections.
+For higher-dimensional manifolds, the techniques to find the geodesics and the Fisher--Rao distance consist in directly solving the geodesic differential equations, or in doing an analogy with some well-known geometry (e.g., spherical, hyperbolic), as we shall see in the next sections.

 \begin{remark} The expression \eqref{eq:Fisher--Rao-distance-dim1} allows one to find the Fisher--Rao distance in one-dimensional submanifolds of higher dimensional statistical manifolds, i.e., when only one parameter is allowed to vary and the others are fixed.
 This has been done for Gamma, Weibull and power function distributions in~\cite{atkinson1981,burbea1986}. \end{remark}